Zucchini

-Zucchini (/zuːˈkiːni/ zoo-KEE-nee; or zucchinis; in Italy, Australia, and North America), courgette (/kʊərˈʒɛt/ koor-ZHET; in France and Britain), or Cucurbita pepo var. cylindrica is a summer squash, a vining herbaceous plant whose fruit are harvested when their immature seeds and epicarp (rind) are still soft and edible.
+Zucchini (/zuːˈkiːni/ zoo-KEE-nee; or zucchinis; in Australia and North America), courgette (/kʊərˈʒɛt/ koor-ZHET; in France and Britain), or Cucurbita pepo var. cylindrica is a summer squash, a vining herbaceous plant whose fruit are harvested when their immature seeds and epicarp (rind) are still soft and edible.
 It is closely related, but not identical, to the marrow; its fruit may be called marrow when mature.